Skip to content

 The dataLayer should be populated with page-level data before the GTM container loads — ideally in a <script> block in the <head>, before the GTM snippet.
 This ensures that when the GA4 Configuration tag fires on page load, all page-level variables (page type, content group, user status) are already available.

-For dynamic data that isn't available until after GTM loads (e.g., product recommendations, personalization content), use subsequent dataLayer.push() calls with event keys to trigger the appropriate tags.
+For dynamic data that is not available until after GTM loads (product recommendations, personalization content), use subsequent dataLayer.push() calls with event keys to trigger the appropriate tags.

-dataLayer = [...]after GTM has loaded.
-This replaces the array and breaks GTM's connection to it.
-Always usedataLayer.push(). - Pushing PII: Never push email addresses, phone numbers, or other PII into the dataLayer without hashing.
-Everything in the dataLayer is accessible to every tag in GTM, including third-party tags.
+• Pushing PII without hashing: Never push email addresses, phone numbers, or other personally identifiable information into the dataLayer.
+Everything in the dataLayer is accessible to every tag in the container, including third-party vendors.

-- Missing error handling: Wrap dataLayer pushes in try-catch blocks in production code.
-A JavaScript error in a dataLayer push can break subsequent tracking on the page.
+• Missing error handling: Wrap dataLayer pushes in try-catch blocks in production code.
+A JavaScript error in a dataLayer push can break subsequent tracking on the page if the error propagates up the call stack.

 Use these tools to inspect and debug your dataLayer implementation: